great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_enable_additional_execution_engines_for_custom_expectations.md

         )
 ```

 The `metrics` argument that the method is called with will be populated with your metric's dependencies, resolved by calling the `_get_evaluation_dependencies` class method.
-Suppose we wanted to implement the `ColumnValuesEqualThree` expectation by using the `column.value_counts' metric.
+Suppose we wanted to implement a version of the `ColumnValuesEqualThree` expectation using the `column.value_counts` metric.
 We would then modify `_get_evaluation_dependencies`:

 ```python
     @classmethod